-Traditional campus students in the Bachelor of Arts in Christian Studies program who want to participate in the Accelerated Bachelor of Arts to Master of Divinity option, may complete graduate level courses as part of their undergraduate degree.
+Traditional campus students in the Bachelor of Arts in the College of Theology who want to participate in the Accelerated Bachelor of Arts to Master of Divinity option, may complete graduate level courses as part of their undergraduate degree.

 The Accelerated Undergraduate Degree to Master of Divinity is designed to prepare students on the ground campus for ministry in a local church or Christian organization.
-This program requires completion of a specified Bachelor of Arts and a Master of Divinity Program following a year-round program of study (Fall,

-Spring, Summer semesters).
+This program requires completion of a specified Bachelor of Arts and a Master of Divinity Program following a year-round program of study (Fall, Spring, Summer semesters).
 Students may apply for consideration to the accelerated pathway while applying to the university.
 OR apply to transfer into the accelerated pathway prior to surpassing 40 credit hours toward their current degree program.
 Specified Bachelor of Arts programs include the following:

-- BA in Christian Ministry - BA in Christian Studies - BA in Christian Studies with Emphasis in Biblical Studies - BA in Christian Studies with Emphasis in Philosophy - BA in Christian Studies with Emphasis in Global Ministry - BA in Christian Studies with Emphasis in Youth Ministry - BA in Christian Studies with Emphasis in Worship Leadership
+- BA in Christian Ministry - BA in Christian Studies - BA in Christian Studies with Emphasis in Biblical Studies - BA in Christian Studies with Emphasis in Philosophy - BA in Christian Studies with Emphasis in Global Ministry - BA in Christian Studies with Emphasis in Youth Ministry - BA in Christian Studies with Emphasis in Worship Leadership - BA in Worship Arts with an Emphasis in Media and Production - BA in Worship Arts with an Emphasis in Worship Ministry